microsoft/vscode-go/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 We are moving to a new home!
+See https://github.com/microsoft/vscode-go/issues/3247.
-Please send your Pull Request to https://github.com/golang/vscode-go
+Please send your pull request to https://github.com/golang/vscode-go instead.